 - Ohio —

-- Defective Product — Two years from date of injury or no more than 10 years after the product was delivered to its first purchaser.
+- Defective Product — Two years from the date of injury or no more than 10 years after the product was delivered to its first purchaser.
 [Ohio Revised Code § 2305.10]

-- Medical Negligence or Malpractice — One year from either the date of the act resulting in the injury, the date you discovered the injury, or the date of the termination of the physician/patient relationship.
-However, a victim can receive an extension of up to 180 days if, within one-year limit, he or she gives written notice to defendant of the intention to file a lawsuit.
+- Medical Negligence or Malpractice — One year from either the date of the act resulting in the injury, the date you discovered the injury or the date of the termination of the physician/patient relationship.
+However, a victim can receive an extension of up to 180 days if, within one-year limit, he or she gives written notice to the defendant of the intention to file a lawsuit.
 [Ohio Revised Code § 2305.113]

 - All Other Personal Injuries — Two years from the date of the act resulting in the injury.